Resume History: How Far Back Should a Resume Go?

 Skills and qualifications

 Your work history will be assessed to identify what skills and qualifications you possess.
 Prospective employers seek evidence of the specific competencies and proficiencies required for the job.
-Work history that showcases relevant skills acquired and utilized in previous roles can help candidates to stand out from the competition.
+Work history that showcases relevant skills acquired and used in previous roles can help candidates to stand out from the competition.

 Career growth and progression